Alex Collins (American football): 2017

-was injured in the season-opener and was estimated to miss four-six weeks.
+was injured in the season-opener and was estimated to miss four-to-six weeks.
 Head coach John Harbaugh named him the Ravens' third running back on the depth chart, behind Terrance West and Javorius Allen.
-The following day, Collins made his Baltimore Ravens' debut and had seven carries for 42 rushing yards and one fumble in the 24–10 victory over the Cleveland Browns.
+The following day, Collins made his Ravens debut and had seven carries for 42 rushing yards and one fumble in the 24–10 victory over the Cleveland Browns.
 On October 10, 2017, Collins earned his first career start against the Pittsburgh Steelers and finished the 26–9 loss with nine carries for 82 rushing yards and a fumble.
-During a Week 8 matchup against the Miami Dolphins on Thursday Night Football, he rushed for a career high of 113-yards on 18 carries and also caught two passes for 30-yards in the Ravens' 40–0 victory.
-Although Danny Woodhead returned in Week 9, Collins remained the starting running back and maintained his carries.
+During a Week 8 matchup against the Miami Dolphins on Thursday Night Football, he rushed for a career high of 113 yards on 18 carries and also caught two passes for 30 yards in the Ravens' 40–0 victory.
+Although Woodhead returned in Week 9, Collins remained the starting running back and maintained his carries.

-On November 19, 2017, Collins made his fifth consecutive start and rushed for 49 yards on 20 carries, while also scoring his first rushing touchdown of the season on a three-yard run in the fourth quarter of a 23–0 defeat over the Green Bay Packers.
+On November 19, 2017, Collins made his fifth consecutive start and rushed for 49 yards on 20 carries while also scoring his first rushing touchdown of the season on a three-yard run in the fourth quarter of a 23–0 defeat over the Green Bay Packers.
 He had seven consecutive games without a fumble after analysts criticized him for fumbling twice in three games and worried about his ball security moving forward.
 On November 27, 2017, he had 16 carries for 60 rushing yards and scored an eight-yard touchdown run in a 23–16 win against the Houston Texans.

-The following week, Collins had 75 rushing yards and 23 receiving yards to go along with a career-high two touchdowns in a 44-20 win over the Detroit Lions.
-In the next game, on Sunday Night Football against the Pittsburgh Steelers, he ran the ball 18 times for 120 yards and a touchdown, as well as catching two passes for 46 yards, helping the Ravens total 152 yards on the ground.
-Despite what was arguably the best game of his career so far, the Steelers narrowly escaped with a win in the 38-39 shootout.
+The following week, Collins had 75 rushing yards and 23 receiving yards to go along with a career-high two touchdowns in a 44–20 win over the Detroit Lions.
+In the next game, on Sunday Night Football against the Steelers, he ran the ball 18 times for 120 yards and a touchdown, as well as catching two passes for 46 yards, helping the Ravens total 152 yards on the ground.
+Despite what was arguably the best game of his career so far, the Steelers narrowly escaped with a win in the 39–38 shootout.

 Collins led the Ravens in rushing yards for the 2017 season with 973 yards, along with six rushing touchdowns.

 2018

 Collins entered the 2018 season slated as the Ravens starting running back.
-He started 10 games, recording 411 rushing yards and seven touchdowns, along with 15 receptions for 105 yards and one touchdown.
+He started 10 games, recording 411 rushing yards and seven touchdowns along with 15 receptions for 105 yards and one touchdown.
 He was placed on injured reserve on December 1, 2018, with a foot injury.

 2019

 On March 1, 2019, Collins was waived by the Ravens after he was arrested following a car crash that morning.
-On October 3, 2019, he pleaded guilty to possession of more than 10 grams of marijuana and possession of a handgun in a vehicle, and received a sentence of 18 months of unsupervised probation.
+On October 3, 2019, he pleaded guilty to possession of more than 10 grams of marijuana and possession of a handgun in a vehicle and received a sentence of 18 months of unsupervised probation.
 He was suspended three weeks by the NFL on November 1, 2019, for violating the league's personal conduct policy.
 He was reinstated from suspension on November 19, 2019.